List of Duck Dodgers characters: Mother Fudd

-Mother Fudd is a parasitic mind-altering alien disease on a floating device.
-Anyone exposed to it takes on the personality of Elmer Fudd.
-It started to infect everyone on Earth and Mars so it can invade the sun and take over the Solar System.
-Duck Dodgers, Cadet, and Martian Commander X-2 were hit by a magical rock earlier that made them immune to the Fudd so they were able to work together to infiltrate the Mother Fudd's ship and stop it.
-When the immunity jar reversed powers, Mother Fudd reverted to Elmer Fudd.
-A different version of Fudd was among the villains assembled by Agent Roboto to join the Legion of Duck Doom.
-Mother Fudd was voiced by Billy West.
+Mother Fudd is the leader of The Fudd, a parasitic mind-altering alien disease.
+Anyone exposed to his disease takes on his personality.
+He started to infect everyone on Earth and Mars with his disease so he could assemble an army to invade the sun and take over the Solar System.
+Duck Dodgers, Cadet, and Martian Commander X-2 were hit by a magical rock earlier that made them immune to the Fudd so they were able to work together to infiltrate the Mother Fudd's ship and stop him.
+When the immunity jar reversed powers, Fudd reverted to a normal man.
+Fudd later appeared in a new form, shown among the villains assembled by Agent Roboto to join the Legion of Duck Doom.
+Mother Fudd was played by Elmer Fudd and voiced by Billy West.

-Marvin's Mother

-Marvin's mother is a minor character only mentioned in The Fudd.
-She is mentioned when Marvin says "Mommy!" while running away.

 Commandante Hilgalgo

 Commandante Hilgalgo is the ruler of a California-based planet with less-advanced technology.
 Duck Dodgers, disguized as Xero, takes on Hilgalgo.
-Hilgalgo's right-hand man, Sergeant Vasquez, keeps trying to tell him that Xero and Duck Dodgers are the same.
-Soon, Xero and Commandante Hilgalgo engaged each other in a laser sword fight which Duck Dodgers won.
+Hilgalgo's right-hand man, Sergeant Vasquez, keeps trying to tell him that Xero and Dodgers are the same.
+Soon, Xero and Commandante Hilgalgo engaged each other in a laser sword fight which Dodgers won.
 He is last seen in the Legion of Duck Doom.
 Commandante Hilgalgo is based on the various tyrannical, corrupt commandantes featured in the Zorro stories and media adaptations.
 He was voiced by Carlos Alazraqui.